 Information on "hard houses" and "soft houses" developed by and for the Intellectual and Developmental Disability Community.

 Conference focuses on affordable housing for people with disabilities: Article describing conference held by Parents Empowered and Communities Enhanced, otherwise known as PEAC.

 Guiding Principles on Use of Force: Research, field work, and national discussions on police use of force, especially in situations involving persons with mental illness and cases where subjects do not have firearms.

 What Do Disruptive Behaviors Indicate?
 Information on how schools respond to disruptive behaviors.

-In New Mexico, a bold experiment aims to take police out of the equation for mental health calls.
 In one of the most tangible shifts in public safety since last year’s killing of George Floyd spawned anti-police-brutality protests nationwide, New Mexico’s largest city has established a new category of first responder.

 Sharing Hope: An African American Guide to Mental Health - Information on mental health for the BIPOC community.

 10 Principles of Disability Justice.
 Sins Invalid is a disability justice based performance project that incubates and celebrates artists with disabilities, centralizing artists of color and LGBTQ / gender-variant artists as communities who have been historically marginalized.